 Following four years of marriage unknowingly to a Psychopath, I barely resembled the woman I once was.
 Prior to the Psychopath I was happy, outgoing, accomplished, confident, physically fit, financially secure, caring, friendly and loving.
 Now some other woman had taken her place.
 This other woman was unhappy, unfriendly, stressed, anxious, depressed, overweight, insecure, confused, friendless, tired, emotionally frazzled, broke and she no longer trusted herself.
-The Last Step is dedicated to providing information, support and empowerment to women, who are or have been in a relationship with a Psychopathic man.
+About Psychopaths is dedicated to providing information, support and empowerment to women, who are or have been in a relationship with a Psychopathic man.

 I Don’t Understand What is Happening